aoberoi/opentok-titanium/documentation/subscriber.md

 This event is fired when an error is encountered.

-*  Event Properties:
+Event Properties:
-    *  event.error (Error) - Use event.error.message to see the reason for the subscriber failing.
+*   _error_ (Error) - Use event.error.message to see the reason for the subscriber failing.